scoskey/m0037/notes.md

 There is also a version of the recursion theorem along $\in$, which allows one to construct functions on HF by defining $F(x)$ in terms of $F(y)$ for all $y\in x$.
 Thus for example the *rank function* on HF is defined using the recursion $\mathrm{rk}(x)=\max_{y\in x}\mathrm{rk}(y)+1$.

-Lastly, it is also a version of the recursion theorem along well-formed formulas.
+Lastly, there is also a version of the recursion theorem along well-formed formulas.
 Here we regard well-formed formulas as elements of HF.
 To do this we can fix numerical codes for every logical symbol and for any finite signature $\mathcal L$.
 We code an expression by an ordered tuple of codes for symbols.

 Let $W\subset HF$ consisting of just the codes for the well-formed formulas.
 Then $W$ is decidable using a version of the recursion theorem.